 How long do the symptoms of triple X syndrome disease take to appear?

 A majority of females with XXX syndrome are quite healthy with no apparent signs and symptoms of the disease.
-Therefore, in some cases, this disorder goes unnoticed or undiagnosed, or it is detected only when you go to your doctor for other health issues.
+Therefore, this disorder goes unnoticed or undiagnosed in some cases, or it is detected only when you go to your doctor for other health issues.

 In most cases, this condition comes to light when the parents of such female children notice problems with their child’s growth and development.
 According to research, early detection followed by early intervention can improve the symptoms.